sinemsav/hyperparams/non_IID_setting/README.md

 # Non-IID Scripts

 The Non-IID scripts contain experiments in a federated setting (with clients collaboratively training a joint model).
-For experiments with clustering algorithms (DBSCAN-based FL-HPO) and privacy preserving clustering please refer to [`clustering_experiments`](./clustering_experiments/).

 ## Cluster setup